saimadhu27/fashion_mnist/README.md

 ## Fashion_mnist

 This repo contains the code for the fashion MNIST dataset.
+Link for the data on kaggle : https://www.kaggle.com/datasets/zalando-research/fashionmnist <br>

 Some questions that popped in my mind when I started working with CNN<br>
 - Input_shape of images like image width and height?<br>